BTCfork/BTC-Forks-Roadmap/Proposals/BTC Forks Roadmap Proposal.md

 Our mission is simple: to advance Bitcoin scaling while making a powerful statement on governance by executing a successful hardfork spinoff of the Bitcoin network and facilitating a process that allow further spinoffs in the future..

 The Bitcoin experiment has not failed.
-It's just getting started!
+It is only just getting started!!

 ---